SosukeAizen833/Etch-a-sketch/README.md

 # Etch-a-sketch
-a sketching web application which runs totally in the browser
+A sketching web application which runs totally in the browser